sn-0w/YayosCombat3/README.md

 - Fixed the missing config-text
 - Added in the various fixes XT-0xFF and PrincessOfEvil in the https://github.com/Ogliss/Yayos-Combat-3/tree/Dev-1.3]dev-branch of the original git-repository
+- If https://steamcommunity.com/sharedfiles/filedetails/?id=2944488802]Melee Animation is loaded the advanced animations is only used for ranged weapons

 ![Image](https://i.imgur.com/pufA0kM.png)